ilotoki0804/pydecotools/README.md

 If you use this repository as a reference for your works, let me know, so I list your work above<!--, as well-->.

+## Copyright

+[joaomcteixeira's python-project-skeleton](https://github.com/joaomcteixeira/python-project-skeleton) is used for this project.

 ## Changelog

 ### v0.2.0 (12/17/2023)